YPshir/CodingCamp/README.md

-# Web App - YelpCamp
+# Web App - ReadySetCode
 YelpCodingInterview is a Node.js web application with RESTful routing.

 <img width="497" alt="111111" src="https://user-images.githubusercontent.com/46241467/86486926-601bc280-bd65-11ea-9e07-a40f48e5773c.png">

 ## About
-YelpCodingInterview is a site that concentrating webs and sites which are intended for preparation for code interviews in particular and improving programming skills in general.
+ReadySetCode is a site that concentrating webs and sites which are intended for preparation for code interviews in particular and improving programming skills in general.
 Site visitors can view the list of sites that have been entered into the system, registered users can add additional sites to the list and they can also comment on posts.

 ## Live Demo
- To see the app in action, go to [YelpCodingInterview Shir Demo](https://ready-set-code.herokuapp.com/)
+ To see the app in action, go to [ReadySetCode Shir Demo](https://ready-set-code.herokuapp.com/)

 ## Features